jarviscanada/jarvis_data_eng_KevinShimotakahara/hadoop/README.md

 * [Hive Project](#Hive-Project)
 * [Improvements](#Improvements)
 # Introduction
-The Jarvis data analytics team wants to process Big Data, and need to adopt new technologies to handle it.
+The Jarvis data analytics team wants to process Big Data, and must adopt new technologies to handle it.
 This project explores Apache Hadoop (a widely known Big Data platform) on behalf of the Jarvis data analytics team.
 Hadoop is an entire ecosystem of